- Citizen Science

 In the fall of 2014, Matthew began teaching introductory physics labs at Illinois Wesleyan University as an Adjunct Instructor.
 His excitement for helping students “click” with physics by diving into experiments, struggling with derivations, and working together to problem solve and figure things out guides his efforts to support the world-class educational experience in a small, liberal arts environment hosted by IWU.

-Matthew is a father who enjoys exploring the universe with his 11 year-old daughter and his 8 year-old son.
-He performs on stage in community theatre and in 2012 launched an independent theatre production company, dynamic patterns theatre, which premiered their first production in May 2012 to sold out audiences.
+Matthew is a father who enjoys exploring the universe with his 12-year-old daughter and 9-year-old son.
+He performs on stage in community theatre and in 2012 launched an independent theatre production company, dynamic patterns theatre, which premiered their first production in May 2012 to sold-out audiences.
 Along with his wife, Michelle, they continued a successful production season throughout 2013.
-Matthew has been a board member for the Springfield Theatre Centre and the Springfield Ballet Company, and was a member of the Rotary Club of Ithaca and the Rotary Club of Springfield Sunrise.
+Matthew has been a board member for the Springfield Theatre Centre and the Springfield Ballet Company and was a member of the Rotary Club of Ithaca and the Rotary Club of Springfield Sunrise.
 Currently, he serves as Cubmaster for Pack #99 in the Thunderbird District of the Three Fires Council #127, Boy Scouts of America.

 Matthew curates and writes citizen science featured articles for Dynamic Patterns Research, the Citizen Science League, Science 2.0 and humanity + Magazine.
 His work was featured in the State Journal-Register of Springfield, Illinois.
-He is also a technical editor with Cambridge Proofreading, LLC.
+He is also a scientific technical editor with Cambridge Proofreading, LLC and is developing new web-based database applications to support healthy living.